-20 Disclosure of information: immunity
+20 Disclosure of information: immunity34

-- (1) This Article applies to a disclosure made in good faith to which either paragraph (2) or paragraph (3) applies, and which is made - (a) to the FIU; or - (b) where the person making the disclosure is employed by another person, in accordance with any procedures established by the employer for the making of such disclosures. - (2) This paragraph applies to a disclosure made in the circumstances mentioned in Article 19(1)(a) and (b). - (3) This paragraph applies to a disclosure of - (a) a person's suspicion or belief that any property is, or is derived from, terrorist property; and - (b) any matter on which that suspicion or belief is based. - (4) A disclosure to which this Article applies shall not be treated as a breach of any restriction on the disclosure of information imposed by any enactment or contract or otherwise.
+- (1) This Article applies to a disclosure made in good faith to which either paragraph (2) or paragraph (3) applies, and which is made - (a) to an officer of the Force or a customs officer; or - (b) where the person making the disclosure is employed by another person, in accordance with any procedures established by the employer for the making of such disclosures. - (2) This paragraph applies to a disclosure made in the circumstances mentioned in Article 19(1)(a) and (b). - (3) This paragraph applies to a disclosure of - (a) a person's suspicion or belief that any property is, or is derived from, terrorist property; and - (b) any matter on which that suspicion or belief is based. - (4) A disclosure to which this Article applies shall not be treated as a breach of any restriction on the disclosure of information imposed by any enactment or contract or otherwise.

-21 Failure to disclose: financial institutions
+21 Failure to disclose: financial institutions35